 For this reason all ISE electrodes are supplied with a red rubber sealing cap.

-The caps should be fitted to all ISE Electrodes during pH calibration or when using RapidCal in order to protect the ISE electrodes from the effects of the buffer solution.
+The caps should be fitted to all ISE Electrodes during pH calibration in order to protect the ISE electrodes from the effects of the buffer solution.